loungerider/local-devenv-demo/README.md

 ## chromeOS

-This configuration was tested with the launch of a new linux development environment container:
+This configuration was tested with the launch of a new linux development environment container with a 30GB disk:
 * `Linux penguin 6.6.25-01713-g2f237acc8e50`
 * [Install libvirt based on these minikube directions](https://richrose.dev/posts/chromeos/productivity/chromeos-minikube/)